 - Credit card or eCheck for virtual permits through the Bruin ePermit system.

 - Cash, check, or credit card in person at the UCLA Transportation lobby.
 Your physical permit will be given to you at that time.

 - Check made payable to UC Regents and mailed to UCLA Transportation, 555 Westwood Plaza, Suite 100, Los Angeles, CA 90095.
 Your permit will be mailed to the address you provide.

 Departmental Mobility Loading Zone Permits

 Offered to departments requiring frequent short-term access to UCLA loading zones, for 20 minutes or less.
 This permit is authorized for official UCLA business only, and is valid for loading and unloading in official loading zones (excluding Structure 8 and 9), and is valid for short-term parking in yellow stalls in numbered areas except Structure 5.
-A vehicle displaying this permit must also display an authorized departmental or employee parking permit.
+A vehicle displaying this permit must also have a valid ePermit.
 A request for this permit should include a detailed written justification of need.